rspockframework/rspock/README.md

 ### Rails

-If you are using Rails, it is necessary to add a filter to *Rails.backtrace_cleaner* for source mapping to work, so that you get proper line numbers in Minitest backtraces.
+If you are using Rails, it is necessary to add a filter to *Rails.backtrace_cleaner* for [source mapping](#backtraces) to work, so that you get proper line numbers in Minitest backtraces.
 For your convenience, we've built a Rails Generator just for that:

     $ rails g rspock:install

+Note: If you are not using Rails, you don't have anything to do, as RSpock includes a Minitest plugin that will set its own backtrace filter.

 ## Usage